Home

 Ephesians 1:4-5

-Even if this were in some way intellectually accurate (which I don't believe that it is), why would a conscientious Christian truly concerned for the Church, insist on using such a term which #1) wasn't used in scripture, #2) is a misnomer and confusing, and #3)and is more often than not, misapplied and misunderstood?
-The only logical answers I can come up with is either our own ego or pride or our recent Church traditions.
+Even if this were in some way intellectually accurate (which I don not believe that it is), why would a conscientious Christian truly concerned for the Church, insist on using such a term which #1) wasn't used in scripture, #2) is a misnomer and decidedly confusing, and #3)and is more often than not, misapplied and misunderstood?
+The only logical answers I can come up with is either our own ego, our pride, or our recent Church traditions.
 The truth is, this term is unnecessary, mostly counterproductive, and inordinately divisive for no good reason.
-So much so that many theologians who might 'intellectually' believe in what they think some theologians mean when using the term "Double Predestination," will rarely call it that.
-And in my view, rightly so.
-For there is only one Predestination mentioned in the Bible, and that is of Christ and His own.
-To label God's Sovereign right to choose some and not choose others, a Double Predestination, is I believe to take undue liberties with the word of God.
+So much so that many theologians who might 'intellectually' believe in what they believe some Reformed theologians mean when using the term "Double Predestination," will defer to call it that.
+And in my view, rightly so!
+For there is only one Predestination mentioned in the Bible, and that is the Predestination of Christ and His own.
+To label God's Sovereign right to choose some (and thu not choose others), a Double Predestination, is I believe to take undue liberties with the word of God.

 God could have very easily inspired His prophets to write that the wicked were [proorizo] or 'predestinated' to be condemned, but He didn't.
 Was that an oversight, or did God purposely inspire the word used for the ordaining of the wicked to condemnation as a different word?
 Again, the answer 'should be' obvious.
 Is it different by coincidence, accident, or is God making a distinction?
 God knows what He is doing, even when we do not.
 God says the Elect are those Predestinated, [proorizo], and those condemned are Preordained [prographo], and why can't theologians just leave it at that.
 Why must we invent phrases and adjectives to conjure up new ways to confuse people?
 Is it a misguided elitist intellectualism, or is it inspired by a sincere desire for most Christians to come to clarity in truth?
 Is it to the Glory of God to confuse the many in order to receive praise of a few?
 As Christians are we, attempting to make a point, at the expense of missing the real point of the gospel?